 As well as a very popular visitor attraction, the farm supports over 130 volunteers on site each week, many of whom have a learning disability or mental health difficulty.
 The staff work alongside the volunteers, offering therapeutic activities, as well as training in Animal Care, Food & Hygiene, Cleaning and Maintenance, Customer Service.
 The farm also provided school visits to over 1000 children in 2018 and worked with several local colleges offering courses in Animal Care

-Gail Scholes, Chief Executive Officer at Robin Hood Energy, said: “RHE is a Nottingham company and we will always encourage our staff to volunteer and support local causes and initiatives.
+A spokesperson at Robin Hood Energy said: “RHE is a Nottingham company and we will always encourage our staff to volunteer and support local causes and initiatives.
 I want to thank all our team members who have put themselves forward to support Stonebridge City Farm.

 “The charity does some amazing work with people from across different communities and volunteering our time is just one of the ways we can support this inner-city initiative.
 I would encourage more people and other businesses to support Stonebridge City Farm, with either their time or financial donations.”